ereali/SoonerCardCustomerInformationv1/README.md

 # Sooner Card Cust Info

-## DEPRICATED APPLICATION - NO LONGER SUPPORTED
+## DEPRECATED APPLICATION - NO LONGER SUPPORTED

-Sooner Card Customer Info is an application that displays proprietary Transact customer information by sending an assigned ISO ID through REST API requests.
-Using either manual entry or an MRD5 credential reader.
+Sooner Card Customer Info is an application that displays Transact Campus customer information by sending an assigned ISO ID through RESTful API requests.
+Using either manual entry or a designated credential reader.

 This console application is meant as a framework for development using Transact Campus HTTP RESTful APIs and OAuth 1.0a.
-This application is a testing application and is not designed for deployment in a production environment.
+This application is a proof of concept application and is not designed for deployment in a production environment.

 This application is developed using **C# with .NET Core 3.1** primarily on Visual Studio for MacOS.

 ### Features of this application include:
 ***1) Different ways to display customer data including:***

-   Basic customer info with first name, last name, customer number, email and a timestamp.
+   Basic customer info with first name, last name, customer number, email, and a timestamp.

    Basic customer info with stored value account amounts.